erambeau/famous-chess-games/README.md

 # Overview
 React, HTML, CSS.
-I train my frontend skills publishing some famous chess games.
+I train my frontend skills and by ability to bind data from file publishing some famous chess games.

 # Methodology
 1) I retrieved a compilation of games from Timothy Glenn Forney, that you can find out here : https://www.chessgames.com/perl/chesscollection?cid=1001601